vrugtehagel/yozo/README.md

 The shadow roots Yozo creates are closed by default, promoting encapsulation.
 You can, however, explicitly specify the shadow root to be open by adding the attribute `shadow="open"` on the `<template>` element.

+#### focusable

+This is a boolean attribute you can put on the `<template>` element, marking the element as focusable.
+Essentially, this sets the `delegatesFocus` property in the ShadowRootInit object to `true`.
+When an element inside the shadow DOM receives focus, it will be delegated to the shadow root's host.

 ### &lt;script>

 The script tag is where the magic happens.
 The code you write here is a JavaScript module, which means you can `import` things.
 Yozo provides a few "globals" for you to use - essentially, these are variables that are always available to you in the context of a custom element definition, but they're not actually on the `window`.
 They are being imported the same way you could import stuff, but you don't actually have to write the import statement.
 Also, while you can normally use top-level `await` expressions in modules, this is not allowed in custom element definitions.